 — 205 WEST 111 STREET · Manhattan“Pros: 1) location, 2) location, 3) location Cons: • Building is old and dirty. • Heat and hot water in winter are terrible! • They lie A LOT and give you the runaround. • Repairs take forever. • They cut corners on everything. • Pro…”

-The worst-rated buildings are 217 WEST 111 STREET, 1836 ADAM C POWELL BLVD, and 205 WEST 111 STREET.
+The lowest-rated buildings in PARK NORTH REALTY LLC's portfolio are 217 WEST 111 STREET, 1836 ADAM C POWELL BLVD, and 205 WEST 111 STREET.

 Adjudicated DOB / ECB cases across this portfolio.
 Every ticket that went to adjudication — paid, dismissed, or defaulted.